seljasen/date-from-file-name-to-metadata/README.md

 This python scripts aims at setting the creation date of scanned photo to the actual date of the picture.

 The basis of this project is to set correct creation time on digitized movies and images.
-For photos I assume that you save each folder into a digital folder with filenames following step 1 in this convension: https://www.scanyourentirelife.com/what-everybody-ought-know-when-naming-your-scanned-photos-part-1/ Image files will not be altered or considered.
+For photos the script assume that you save each folder into a digital folder with filenames following step 1 in this convension: https://www.scanyourentirelife.com/what-everybody-ought-know-when-naming-your-scanned-photos-part-1/ Image file content will not be altered or considered.
 The date given will be taken from its mother folder name.

+#Not yet implemented
 For movies, the actual date or year, month will need to be included in the filenames.
 Otherwise the same convension as for pictures is used.